 I was at the grocery store the other day and I saw all the watermelons, so I bought a few.
 Haha, yeah I have a grocery shopping problem.
 Most people are addicted to shoes, knick knacks, purses, etc….(I like shoes and purses, don’t get me wrong); but my happy place is the grocery store, farmers market, someones vegetable garden – like any place I can buy (or steal) food.
 Just kidding.
 I don’t steal food.
 If I’m standing in your garden I will ask you nicely with puppy dog eyes if I can take your zucchini.

 Ok I’ll stop babbling now and post the damn recipe.
 This salad couldn’t be easier, especially if you cheat and buy the balsamic reduction.
 It will honestly take you less than 10 min to put together.
-And the area thing is, that if you want to add a protein, you can pretty much throw anything in there and it will be delicious; steak, chicken, prawns, tofu, a piece of halibut…..need I say more.
+And the other thing is, that if you want to add a protein, you can pretty much throw anything in there and it will be delicious; steak, chicken, prawns, tofu, a piece of halibut…..need I say more.

 *YIELD – 2 to 4 servings (2 as a meal, 4 as a side)